 For more information on helping you to choose the right hiking boot or shoe for you, check out the video from Sierra Trading Post below:

-The selection there features just some of the many quality options available.
+The selections linked to from there feature the best and most popular quality options available.
 You can be certain that your hiking needs will be met by one of those pairs of boots.
 Take the time to consider the questions in the sections above before going into the detailed specifications of each one.

 A full review of some of the top trail shoe options will be added to the site soon so be sure to check back if you think trail shoes are what you need!